 Once you find the Meditation style that is perfect for you, you will not only marvel at the difference it makes in your life on so many levels, you will fall in love with the experience!

 Stress is a major cause of poor health, disease and premature death in our modern world.

 It is also responsible for relationship breakdowns, accidents, addiction and domestic violence as well as suicide and depression.

 Meditation is a proven method for reducing stress and thereby contributing to optimum health and increased satisfaction with life.

 Please watch the short video below for an explanation on how stress affects your health.

 Decades of increasingly growing research confirms the immediate results of regular meditation practice.

 We know meditation reduced stress and anxiety levels, lowers blood pressure, develops a higher functioning immune system, improves digestion and enhances happiness and these are just a few of the clinically proven benefits.
 Studies have shown many of these effects are common in as little as eight weeks.

 While these immediate bonuses are reason enough for us to practice Meditation regularly, the positive impact appears to be even more far-reaching, potentially adding years to our lives and improving cognitive function well into old age.

-Meditation appears to affect longevity of the physical body in a handful different ways, starting at the cellular level.
+Meditation appears to affect the longevity of the physical body in a handful of different ways, starting at the cellular level.